m8liaang/simple-text-analyzer/README.md

 # What Makes an Exoplanet Habitable?

 ## Overview
-An exploratory data analysis project of thousands of exoplanets ranking habitability based on Earth similarity in size, temperature, orbit, and star type.
+An exploratory data analysis project that ranks the habitability of thousands of exoplanets based on how similar its size, temperature, orbit, and star type is to Earth.

 - Exploratory data analysis of thousands of exoplanets
 - Interactive plots showing where planets lie relative to their stars